U.S. flag

 Suggestive Findings

-Cherubism should be suspected in individuals with the following clinical, radiologic, and histologic findings.
+Cherubism should be suspected in individuals with the following clinical, radiologic, and histologic findings and family history.

 Clinical findings